Meiosis: Flagellates

 While the majority of eukaryotes have a two-divisional meiosis (though sometimes achiasmatic), a very rare form, one-divisional meiosis, occurs in some flagellates (parabasalids and oxymonads) from the gut of the wood-feeding cockroach Cryptocercus.

 Role in human genetics and disease

 Recombination among the 23 pairs of human chromosomes is responsible for redistributing not just the actual chromosomes, but also pieces of each of them.
 There is also an estimated 1.6-fold more recombination in females relative to males.
 In addition, average, female recombination is higher at the centromeres and male recombination is higher at the telomeres.
 On average, 1 million bp (1 Mb) correspond to 1 cMorgan (cm = 1% recombination frequency).
 The frequency of cross-overs remain uncertain.
 In yeast, mouse and human, it has been estimated that ≥200 double-strand breaks (DSBs) are formed per meiotic cell.
 However, only a subset of DSBs (~5–30% depending on the organism), go on to produce crossovers, which would result in only 1-2 cross-overs per human chromosome.

+In humans, recombination rates differ between maternal and paternal DNA: